How Burkina Faso became the 'world's most neglected displacement crisis'

 Happening so fast 'it's a surprise'

-The chaos in her home country has changed everything for Gnouinabe Viviane Paré Nabié, a Burkinabe community health worker with Jhipiego, an NGO affiliated with Johns Hopkins University.
+The chaos in her home country has changed everything for Gnouinabe Viviane Paré Nabié, a Burkinabe who works for Jhpiego, an NGO affiliated with Johns Hopkins University.

 "it's like in a movie or in a film – we couldn't imagine how things [could break down] so fast," she says.
 "We cannot understand why people suddenly turn their back against their brothers.
 So it's a surprise for myself and for other people in Burkina Faso."